chrisJuresh/paperWiz/README.md

 You can either run the program with ./paperWiz or put the paperWiz file in your $PATH

+Remeber to change resw and resh to your main monitors resolutions

 ## Usage
 `paperWiz /your/wallpaper` to use color4 from pywal `paperWiz /your/wallpaper 2` to use the most common colour in the image (extracted from imagemagick)